 Before starting with CLion, check this Quick Start Guide.

 Configure and use different toolchains for different projects in CLion, or even inside one project for different configurations.

 You can change CMake executable, Make, C and C++ compilers and debugger.
 Note that you can use either bundled or custom version of CMake and debugger executable.

-On Windows use WSL toolchain.
+On Windows use WSL/WSL2 toolchains.
 Compile, run, and debug Linux binaries while working on Windows.
 Test targets under Valgrind Memcheck to detect possible errors and leaks.